 - Be vigilant on social media – legitimate bitcoin traders and brokers can be victims of poser accounts or impersonators.

 - Never conduct financial transactions via direct messages on social media platforms.

-- Do your homework and research on services and platforms you encounter; verify their claims and check their legitimacy or whether they are a registered corporation or not.
+- Do your homework and research on services you encounter and the best trading platforms; verify their claims and check their legitimacy or whether they are a registered corporation or not.